oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.2.X.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.2.X.2 **MUST** implement the 'Permitted-Addresses' Command Argument as a valid option for the 'contain device' command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification

+### 3.2.Y Conformance Clause Y: Start File Producer
+An OpenC2 Producer satisfies 'Start File Consumer' conformance if:
+* 3.2.Y.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
+* 3.2.Y.2 **MUST** implement the 'start file' Command in accordance with [Section 2.3.5.1](#2351-start-file) of this specification

 ### 3.2.4 Conformance Clause 20: Stop Device Consumer
 An OpenC2 Producer satisfies 'Stop Device Consumer' conformance if:
 * 3.2.4.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification